albar965/littlenavmap-manual/src/en/TUTORIALIFR.rst

    (case does not matter).
 -  Right-click on the airport in the result table.
 -  Choose ``Set as Departure`` |Set as Flight Plan Departure|.
-This will assign the airport as a start position.
+This will assign the airport center point as a start position.

 |Assign Departure|

-Your flight plan has one entry now.
+The flight plan has one entry now.
 This is already sufficient if you want to fly a pattern and like to see distance, speed and time information to the airport.